aplteam/MarkAPL/Files/MarkAPL_CheatSheet.md

 ## APL code

-APL code can be presented to the reader either as a code block or as in-line mark-up, meaning that the APL code is embedded into a paragraph or cell etc.
+APL code can be presented to the reader either as a code block or as inline markup, meaning that the APL code is embedded into a paragraph or cell etc.

 Note that [Code blocks](#) and [In-line code](#inlinecode2) are different in many respects.